snehilvj/dmc-docs/docs/dash4/dash4_components.md

 Dash 4 completely redesigned its core components for a consistent look and feel and added many new features.
 Components like `dcc.Slider` and `dcc.Dropdown` now include functionality not available in DMC, making them useful to mix into your app when needed.

-This section explains how to style Dash 4 components to match a Mantine theme in light and dark mode.
+This section shows how to style Dash 4 components to match a Mantine theme in light and dark mode.

-### dcc.Dropdown

-The Dash 4 `dcc.Dropdown` features not in `dmc.Select` or `dmc.MultiSelect`:

-* Built-in search input inside the menu
-* Select all and deselect all actions
-* Virtualization for large option lists
-* Compact display when `multi=True`

-### dcc.Slider

-The Dash 4 `dcc.Slider` adds:

-* Optional numeric input fields
-* Automatic mark generation based on range and width
-* Vertical slider option

-### Styling Dash 4 Components

-Dash 4 components do not automatically use Mantine styles.
-To keep a consistent appearance, you can style them using Mantine CSS variables.
-Styles can be applied using the `style` or `className` prop.

-### Accent Color
+### Dash 4 Accent Color

+The accent for Dash 4 components is controlled by a CSS variable so it's easy to change.
+The value can be any valid CSS color.

-To change the accent color of Dash 4 components, set the Dash CSS variable.
-This example matches the accent color to your Mantine primary color:
+This example changes the default purple color to your Mantine primary color:

 ```python
 style={